 - Email and Instant/Text Messaging (IM) are not safe or confidential ways to talk to someone about the danger or abuse in your life.
-If possible call a hotline instead.
-If you use email or IM use a safer computer and an account your abuser does not know about.
+If possible, call a hotline instead.
+If you use email or IM, use a safer computer and an account your abuser does not know about.

-- Computers can store a lot of private information about what you look at via the Internet, the emails and instant messages you send, Internet-based phone and IP-TTY calls you make, web-based purchases and banking, and many other activities.
+- Computers can store a lot of private information about what you look at via the Internet, the emails and messages you send, Internet-based phone and IP-TTY calls you make, web-based purchases and banking, and many other activities.
 Be sure you always log out of your computer programs when you step away from the computer and use a screensaver with a password.
 The same goes for passwords on cell phones.

 - Practice good password management and security.
-Never share your passwords with others.
-And be sure to change your passwords frequently.
+Never share your passwords with others and be sure to change your passwords frequently.